Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

 // If I understand this correctly, this is actually doing the opposite of
 // what we're doing - it's taking an image and returning a corresponding text
 // or description
+// Do I actually want/need this slide, or is the previous one sufficient?
 #slide[
   == Training CLIP: Create dataset classifier, predict...